Creative Sector Flex Fund

 How to Apply

-APPLICATIONS WILL OPEN 9/1/25 and close 10/31/25*
+Applications are open from 9/1/25 and will close 10/31/25*

 *Please note: No extensions will be granted.